 The Neandertal is probably one of the most well-known places in the world and therefore a destination that attracts a lot of visitors.
 Apart from the Neanderthal man who was found 160 years ago the valley is a place of excursions for nature-lovers and hikers alike.
 The Neanderthal Museum, the place of discovery and the ice-age game reserve near the river Düssel are suitable for a full-day excursion.

-Please note: The local recreation area of the Neandertal will be given a facelift in 2018, to create an even better visitor experience.
-As part of the implementation of the Masterplan Neandertal, the construction preparation work is already in full progress.
+Please note: The local recreation area of the Neandertal will be given a facelift in 2018/2019, to create an even better visitor experience.
+As part of the implementation of the Masterplan Neandertal, the preparation and construction work is already in full progress.
 Some temporary restrictions may be in place as a result.
-The arrival by public Transport (S28, S8) is therefore recommended.
+The arrival by public Transport (S28, S8) is recommended, since parking space is scarce in the Neandertal.
 If you arrive by public transport, you will receive a discount at the Neanderthal Museum.
 There is also a combination ticket of the DB.
-For visitors arriving by car, a free shuttle service will be available from 21st July to 26th August on Saturdays and Sundays between 11 am and 6 pm, connecting the Neanderthal Museum with the alternative parking lot of "Davis Standard / ER WE PA" (Mettmanner Straße 51, 40699 Erkrath).
-Since parking space in the Neandertal is scarce during the summer Holidays we recommend this service.
+For visitors arriving by car, a free shuttle service will be available on every Sunday this year and on the 1st of November and on the 26th of December between 11 am and 6 pm, connecting the Neanderthal Museum with the alternative parking lot 1 of "Davis Standard / ER WE PA" (Mettmanner Straße 51, 40699 Erkrath).
 Up-to-date information about the Masterplan Neandertal can be found at www.masterplan-neandertal.de and in the press release (German only).

 The Neandertal, named after the theologian and composer of hymns Joachim Neander, has been a tourist attraction for centuries.
 The ‘Gesteins’, as the valley of the little stream Düssel between Mettmann and Erkrath was also called, was in Neander’s times a narrow, deep gorge.
 In the 17th century he held church services and composed hymns in front of this impressive natural setting.